-There is a fine line between the real world and the virtual, and sometimes, even that can be blurred.
-With each passing day, advancements in technology make it increasingly easier to recreate the real world in virtual environments, with amazing detail.
+With each passing day, advancements in technology make it increasingly easier to recreate the real world in virtual environments with amazing detail.
 One technique that has made this possible is 3D scanning.

-3D scanning involves collecting data on objects, particularly on shape and color and then using this to recreate 3D models.
-The level of accuracy in recreating models that are in line with the real life counterparts is highly dependent on the type of scanner used.
-The best 3D scanner can capture a level of accuracy that is unmistakable.
-But picking just the perfect one can be tricky, considering the various limitations, as well as which are best for certain purposes or objects.
-What are the options available?
+3D scanning involves collecting data on objects - particularly on shape and color - and then using this to recreate 3D models.
+The level of accuracy in recreating models in line with their real-life counterparts is highly dependent on the type of scanner used.
+The best 3D scanner can achieve a level of accuracy that is truly awe-inspiring.
+But picking the right one can be tricky, considering the various limitations.
+So, which scanner is the best for which purpose and object?
+Find out here.

 Matter and Form V2 MFS1V2

-Breaking the bank for a 3D Scanner is not necessarily important to attain good quality.
-You might think scanners below the price of $1000 are the definition of a low end, cheap scanner however they are anything but that, and The Matter and Form V2 proves it.
+Breaking the bank for a 3D scanner is not always necessary to attain good quality.
+You might think scanners below the price of $1,000 are the definition of a low-end, cheap scanner; however, they are anything but that, and the Matter and Form V2 proves it.
 If you are on the lookout for the best portable 3D scanner, the Matter and Form ranks highly, as it is easily foldable, and you can pack it up on the go.

-The 3D scanner scans objects that are up to 25 cm tall in size and 18 cm in diameter.
+The 3D scanner scans objects that are up to 25 cm tall and 18 cm in diameter.
 With its software and laser technology, it works best for newbies as they can learn and quickly understand the basics of 3D scanning.
-The great part about the V2 is how it has the best 3D printer and scanner combo, as it is compatible with any 3D printing software, so importing and creating 3D models is a breeze.
+The V2 is probably the best 3D printer and scanner combo, as it’s compatible with any 3D printing software, so importing and creating 3D models is a breeze.

 The Matter and Form 3D scanner is great for exporting scans in high resolution, specially built for accurate color representation.
-These can be used in any number or types of 3D applications.
-It also comes with a HD CMOS Sensor with two lasers.
-Purchases typically come with a plastic toy that you can use to test preliminary scans, as well as a threaded camera socket that can be used to attach a tripod for holding objects in place.
+These can be used in many types of 3D applications.
+It also comes with an HD CMOS sensor with two lasers.
+Purchases typically come with a plastic toy you can use to make test scans, as well as a threaded camera socket that can be used to attach a tripod for holding objects in place.